-There are around 120 distilleries in Scotland producing whisky of all kinds.
-Grain spirit, blends, and single malts, matured in all sorts of wood.
-With so much uisge-beatha (water of life), as the ancient Celts called it, to choose from, it can be a bit tough to pick a Scotch from your local liquor store shelf.
+There are over 130 distilleries in Scotland producing whisky of all kinds: grain spirit, blends, and single malts, matured in all sorts of wood.
+With so much uisge beatha (water of life), as the ancient Celts called it, to choose from, it can be a bit tough to pick a Scotch from your local liquor store shelf.
 So, what makes a great Scotch whisky?

 We couldn’t agree more.
-So, without further to do, here are the best Scotch whiskies that will spark up your taste buds, put a fire in your belly, and just plain knock your socks off.
+So, without further ado, here are the best Scotch whiskies that will spark up your taste buds, put a fire in your belly, and just plain knock your socks off.

 Can a bar even be called a bar without a bottle of Johnnie Walker Black Label?
-Celebrating its 200th anniversary this year, not only is the striding man an icon of Scotch whisky and a global juggernaut brand, but it also serves as a benchmark for the style.
+In production for over 200 years, since Johnnie Walker's son blended his first whisky in 1820, the brand is now a global juggernaut.
+Not only is the striding man an icon of Scotch whisky, but it also serves as a benchmark for the style.
 A 12-year-old blend of malt and grain varieties, it’s a creamy glass with pops of toasted oak and char that balance a caramel toffee sweetness.
 A good dose of smoke and citrus on the finish gives it a dynamic quality worth stocking a large format bottle.

 Some Scotch snobs eschew blends entirely.
 That’s their choice, to be sure, but it’s always a good idea to keep your mind as open as your palate when you’re searching for truly excellent whisky.
 Otherwise, you’re apt to miss out on some quality hooch.
 Hedonism from London-based blender Compass Box is one such expression.
 The recipe is 100 percent grain whisky from a trio of distilleries using first-fill ex-bourbon barrels and re-charred American oak casks.
 The result is a beautiful dram, fruity, and chock-full of vanilla notes and a touch of coconut on the finish that will leave you clamoring for another glass.

-Distilled in the tallest stills in Scotland by the men and women of Tain, Glenmorangie Original is a great go-to single malt.
-The Highland maker’s spirit is aged 10 years in ex-bourbon barrels, as well as a few custom Missouri-made, air-dried casks.
+Distilled in the tallest stills in Scotland by the men and women of Tain, Glenmorangie's The Original is a great go-to single malt.
+The Highland maker’s spirit is aged ten years in ex-bourbon barrels, as well as a few custom Missouri-made, air-dried casks.
 Crisp and fruity, this whisky both starts and finishes strong.
 An initial wave of vanilla reverberates into flowing fruity notes with a hint of spice.
-It’s a hard bottle to beat for well under $50.
+It’s a hard bottle to beat.